 Jesus Christ is the second member of the Trinity, the eternal Son of God.
-He was conceived of the Holy Spirit and born of the Virgin Mary Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all by dying on a cross.
+Jesus was conceived of the Holy Spirit and born of the Virgin Mary.
+He lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all by dying on a cross.
 After three days, He arose physically from the dead to demonstrate His power over sin and death and will one day return to the earth to judge the world, assigning unbelievers to condemnation and eternal conscious punishment; and will receive believers unto himself to enjoy eternal blessedness and joy with God in the new heaven and the new earth.
 (Isaiah 7:14; Matthew 1:20-21; Luke 1:35-36; Hebrews 7:25, 9:24, 10:12,; Philippians 2:5-8; John 14:8-12; 1 Timothy 2:5-6; 1 John 2:1; 1 Corinthians 15:1-4; Acts 1:9-11)

 All of humanity was created in the image of God to have fellowship with him and was originally innocent of sin.
 However, due to Adam’s disobedience, sin was passed down to all humanity, alienating us from a relationship with God.
 Consequently, humanity is spiritually dead, by nature children of wrath, and incapable of establishing a right relationship with God through our own efforts.
 (Romans 3:23, 5:12; Ephesians 2:3; Genesis 1:26-27; Psalm 51:5)